-I don’t offer hard and fast solutions or quick fixes, but like to raise matters that help writers take their work forward; a friend I recently helped with her manuscript thanked me for asking ‘penetrating questions’, and I take that as a compliment.
-I particularly enjoy helping writers to develop their style and voice and find a strong focus for their stories.
-I work on various types of imaginative storytelling – literary fiction, fantasy, science fiction, historical fiction, crime, popular fiction – as well as many areas of nonfiction, especially memoir, natural history, garden writing, travel, and history.
+I work with writers on various types of imaginative storytelling – literary fiction, fantasy, science fiction, historical fiction, crime, thrillers, and popular fiction – as well as many areas of nonfiction, especially memoir, natural history, garden writing, travel, and history.

 An editorial overview of content (story, concept and theme, character, setting, genre conventions), narrative style (structure, narration, point of view) and prose style and voice, as well as an assessment of potential readership and market.
 I often include resources and suggestions for further reading as well.